HenrikDK2/gjensidige-test/README.md

 # Gjensidige Test

-I have hosted the project on [Netlify](https://serene-kataifi-dea24d.netlify.app/)
+A production build of the project is hosted at [Netlify](https://serene-kataifi-dea24d.netlify.app/)

 ## Available Scripts